Whiteknight/ParserObjects/docs/expression_example.md

 {
     public int Calculate(string syntax)
     {
-        var characterSequence = new StringCharacterSequence(syntax);
+        // Turn the input string into a sequence of characters var characterSequence = new StringCharacterSequence(syntax);

-        var lexicalParser = LexicalGrammar.CreateParser();
+        // Get the lexical grammar, and use it to create a sequence of tokens var lexicalParser = LexicalGrammar.CreateParser();
         var tokenSequence = lexicalParser.ToSequence(characterSequence);

-        var expressionParser = ExpressionGrammar.CreateParser();
+        // Get the expression grammar and parse the token sequence into a result var expressionParser = ExpressionGrammar.CreateParser();
         var result = expressionParser.Parse(tokenSequence);

-        return result.Value;
+        // Get the value of the result return result.Value;
     }
 }